THUDM/grb/README.md

 ## GRB Evaluation

-### Evaluation scenario (Injection Attack)
+### Evaluation scenarios (Injection attack as an example)

 ![GRB](https://github.com/THUDM/grb/blob/master/docs/source/_static/grb_scenario.png)

-GRB provides a unified evaluation scenario for fair comparisons between attacks and defenses.
-The scenario is **Black-box**, **Evasion**, **Inductive**, **Injection**.
-Take the case of a citation-graph classification system for example.
-The platform collects labeled data from previous papers and trains a GML model.
-When a batch of new papers are submitted, it updates the graph and uses the trained model to predict labels for them.
+GRB provides unified evaluation scenarios for fair comparisons between attacks and defenses.
+The example scenario is **Black-box**, **Evasion**, **Inductive**, **Injection**.

 * **Black-box**: Both the attacker and the defender have no knowledge about the applied methods each other uses.
 * **Evasion**: Models are already trained in trusted data (e.g. authenticated users), which are untouched by the attackers but might have natural noises.
 Thus, attacks will only happen during the inference phase.
 * **Inductive**: Models are used to classify unseen data (e.g. new users), i.e. validation or test data are unseen during training, which requires models to generalize to out of distribution data.
 * **Injection**: The attackers can only inject new nodes but not modify the target nodes directly.
 Since it is usually hard to hack into users' accounts and modify their profiles.
 However, it is easier to create fake accounts and connect them to existing users.

-### GRB Leaderboard
+### GRB Leaderboards

 GRB maintains [leaderboards](https://cogdl.ai/grb/leaderboard/) that permits a fair comparision across various attacks and defenses.
-To ensure the reproducibility, we provide all necessary information including datasets, attack results, saved models, etc. Besides, all results on the leaderboards can be easily reproduced by running the following scripts (e.g. [leaderboard for _grb-cora_ dataset](https://cogdl.ai/grb/leaderboard/cora)):
+To ensure the reproducibility, we provide all necessary information including datasets, attack results, saved models, etc. Besides, all results on the leaderboards can be easily reproduced by running the following scripts (e.g., [leaderboard for _grb-cora_ dataset](https://cogdl.ai/grb/leaderboard/cora, compatible with v0.1.0)):
 ```bash
 sh run_leaderboard_pipeline.sh -d grb-cora -g 0 -s ./leaderboard -n 0
 Usage: run_leaderboard_pipeline.sh [-d <string>] [-g <int>] [-s <string>] [-n <int>]